-This information describes the Anesthesia Pain Service guidelines at Memorial Sloan Kettering Cancer Center (MSKCC).
+This information describes the Anesthesia Pain Service guidelines at Memorial Sloan Kettering Cancer Center (MSK).

 - Only your pain doctor should write your prescriptions for pain medication, even if you have other doctors.

 - Take your pain medication only as instructed by your pain doctor.
-Call our office to make any changes to your medication.
-If another doctor adjusts your pain medication you must call us to discuss the change by the next business day.
+If you need any changes to your pain medication, call our office.
+If another doctor adjusts your pain medication, you must call us to discuss the change by the next business day.
 Do not change the dose without speaking with your pain doctor or nurse.
+Please see “Getting Your Prescriptions” for more information.

 - Keep track of when you will need a new prescription for your pain medication.